stzn/TIL/SwiftDependencyManagement/README.md

 The Decorator pattern attaches additional responsibilities to an object dynamically.

-The Decorator implementation should share the same interface as the decorated.
+The Decorator implementation should share the same interface as the decorated object.
 This means that they should have the same method signature.

 That's polymorphism: a single interface/abstraction with many implementations.